ncatlab/nlab-content/pages/3/2/1/0/123/content.md

   \mathbf{B}A \to \mathbf{B}B
 $$

-are canonically in bijection with monoid homomorphisms $A \to B$ and accordingly functors
+are canonically in bijection with monoid homomorphisms $A \to B$, and accordingly functors

 $$
   \mathbf{B}G \to \mathbf{B}H